griptape-ai/griptape/docs/griptape-framework/drivers/observability-drivers.md

 ## OpenTelemetry

 The [OpenTelemetry](https://opentelemetry.io/) Observability Driver instruments `@observable` functions and methods with metrics and traces for use with OpenTelemetry.
-You must configure a destination for the telemetry by providing a `SpanProcessor` to the driver.
+You must configure a destination for the telemetry by providing a `SpanProcessor` to the Driver.

 Here is an example of how to use the `OpenTelemetryObservabilityDriver` with the `Observability` context manager to output the telemetry directly to the console: